Silfaz/digitalgarden/content/projects/fermentation/Vegetable recipes.md

 Deseed chili peppers (wear gloves! 😬) and cut into bite-sized chunks.
 Peel and cut onion into rough cubes.
 Peel garlic cloves.

 Arrange vegetables in jar and fill up with brine until everything is covered.
 Top off with 1 vine leaf and weigh down so everything's submerged.
 Leave at room temperature for a 7-14 days.
 When it has a nice pickel-y taste and the liquid is cloudy, it's ready.
 Blend in blender to get sauce with the desired consistency.
 A bit of vinegar adds a nice flavour.
 If it's too thick, you can add a bit of water.
 Adjust salt to taste.
 Optional: mix with fruit purré or fermented fruit to get a fruitier and slightly sweet condiment.

+Fill into clean bottles and keep in fridge for 2-12 months.